ninadnaik10/resume/README.md

 # Resume - Ninad Naik

-This repo contains workflow to build the resume PDF using LaTeX.
+This repo contains the workflow to build the resume PDF using LaTeX.

 Hosted on [resume.ninadnaik.xyz](https://resume.ninadnaik.xyz)